Ricki Le Vine’s slipcovers, purchased three years ago at the Pottery Barn, are fading. Why won’t the company stand behind its product?

 When not in use, the slipcover is stored on skirt clip hangers covered with cotton sheets in the closet of our guest room.
 The air conditioning remains on with a higher temperature when we are not here.
 I have never needed to wash the slipcovers.

-This fall, when I took the sage slipcovers off the hangers, I noticed that the seat cushions and the back cushions, as well as the section where the zipper is (which is hidden from view) had light yellow hatch marks all over them.
+This fall, when I removed the sage slipcovers from the hangers, I noticed light yellow hatch marks all over the seat cushions, back cushions, and the section where the zipper is (which is hidden from view).
 The skirt, back and arms do not show any marks.
-What it looks like is that the fabric has been creased as people sit on it and with their movement, the color has rubbed off.
+It appears that people sitting on the fabric have creased it, causing the color to rub off with their movement.
 That is the only explanation I can think of.

 I want Pottery Barn to replace the slipcovers.
 I began with a phone call, but then we corresponded via email.
 So far, they have refused, saying I must have washed the slipcovers.
 Can you help? — Ricki Le Vine, Sarasota, Fla.

-Answer: Your slipcovers may have indeed been faulty, but the problem is time.
+Your slipcovers may have indeed been faulty, but the problem is time.
 It’s been three years since you bought the product at Pottery Barn, and it’s unreasonable to expect something you purchased three years ago and use semi-regularly to look the same as on the day it was bought.
+(Related: She returned her merchandise to Pottery Barn.
+But where’s her refund?)

-I think you deserved more than an accusation that you washed the covers, so I contacted Pottery Barn on your behalf.
+I think you deserved more than an accusation that you washed the covers.
+I contacted Pottery Barn on your behalf.
 A representative called you and offered a 40 percent discount off a new slipcover — not exactly the ideal solution, but better than nothing.